Squishy6094/squishys-server/README.md

  Since this is a mod by the player, for the player, I want to make sure in can adapt to however *you* play!
 So please leave any suggestions you may have for features/additions, they make my hosts just that much better.

+### Name-2-Model and DynOS Models

+Squishy's Server allows for a multitude of custom character models, all being implemented via the Custom Menu.
+Any model you request is unique to You!

+For more information on creating models, please check out [Trashcam's Modding Resources](https://github.com/TrashcamSaysFrick/sm64ex-coop-modding-resources) for more information.

+Once you have your .bin model, Just send it over to 6094Squishy#4111 on Discord or make a commit adding the model yourself, the table system used in name-2-model.lua is fairly simple and shouldn't be that hard to implement.

+###### Note: This only makes your model selectable by you, and is liable to being distributed without your knowledge.
+Do not trust this project with your model if you want it to stay private!

 ### Links:

 [Repo](https://github.com/djoslin0/sm64ex-coop) - The original Repo for the game, made by **djoslin0**